teholm/amazon-guardduty-hands-on/docs/setup.md

 > If you are using a 3rd party DNS resolver or if you set up your own DNS resolvers, then GuardDuty cannot access, process, and identify threats from that data source.

-GuardDuty accesses all of these [data sources](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_data-sources.html) without any of them having to be enabled; although it is a best practice to enable CloudTrail and VPC Flow Logs for your own analysis.
+GuardDuty accesses all of these <a href="https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_data-sources.html" target="_blank">data sources</a> without any of them having to be enabled; although it is a best practice to enable CloudTrail and VPC Flow Logs for your own analysis.
 GuardDuty is a regional service so in order for the service to monitor these data sources in other regions you will need to enable it in those regions.
 You can accomplish this by following the same steps above and enabling it through the console but most customers are using the APIs to programmatically enable it in all regions and across multiple accounts.
 Regardless of the number of VPCs, IAM users, or other AWS resources in your account, there is no impact to your resources because all of the processing is being done within the managed service.

 > The pricing for GuardDuty is based on the quantity of AWS CloudTrail Events analyzed and the volume of Amazon VPC Flow Log and DNS Log data analyzed (per GB).
 Each region in an AWS Account has a free 30-day trial to better forecast what the cost of the service will be.